bigdatagenomics/bigdatagenomics.github.io/source/_posts/2015-07-10-genomic-analysis-using-adam.markdown

 - Deep Learning
 ---

+> Special thanks to [Neil Ferguson](https://github.com/nfergu) for this blog post on genomic analysis using ADAM, Spark and Deep Learning

 Can we use deep learning to predict which population group you belong to, based solely on your genome?

 Yes, we can - and in this post, we will show you exactly how to do this in a scalable way, using Apache Spark.
 We will explain how to apply [deep learning](https://en.wikipedia.org/wiki/Deep_learning) using [artifical neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network) to predict which population group an individual belongs to - based entirely on his or her genomic data.